A topic from the subject of Organic Chemistry in Chemistry.

 Procedure:

-1. Dissolve 1 g of acetanilide in 20 mL of glacial acetic acid.
+1. Dissolve 1 g of acetanilide in 20 mL of glacial acetic acid in an Erlenmeyer flask.
+Stir until completely dissolved.

-2. Cool the solution in an ice bath.
+2. Cool the solution in an ice bath to approximately 0-5°C.

-• Cooling the solution in an ice bath is essential to prevent the formation of unwanted side products.
+• Cooling the solution in an ice bath slows the reaction rate and minimizes the formation of polybrominated side products.

-• Filtering and washing the precipitate removes any impurities.
+• Filtering and washing the precipitate remove unreacted starting materials, excess reagents, and impurities.

 Significance:

-This experiment demonstrates the electrophilic aromatic substitution reaction, which is a fundamental reaction in organic chemistry.
-This reaction is used to synthesize a wide variety of aromatic compounds, including dyes, drugs, and polymers.
+This experiment demonstrates electrophilic aromatic substitution, a crucial reaction in organic chemistry.
+This type of reaction is used to synthesize numerous aromatic compounds, including pharmaceuticals, dyes, and polymers.
+The bromination of acetanilide is a specific example, yielding p-bromoacetanilide as the major product, illustrating the directing effect of the acetyl group.

 Share on: